IncentroBA/ConvertPopupToOverlay/README.md

 ## ConvertPopupToOverlay
-Convert a regular popup to overlay/drawer style
+Convert a regular (non-modal) popup layout to overlay / drawer style.

 ## Features
 - Align the overlay to a side of the screen